ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Methodology

 ALPHANSO and SOURCES follow the same thick-target, continuous slowing down approximation physics model for calculating both the neutron yield and the emitted neutron energy spectrum from ($\alpha$,n) reactions.
 A fundamental assumption is that the targets are infinitely thick, i.e., all $\alpha$-particles stop in the target for the energy ranges under consideration.
 For each nuclide $i$ in a material, the neutron yield $Y_i$ from an $\alpha$-particle with initial energy $E_\alpha$ is given by \cref{eq:Yi}:

-where $\eta_i$ is the number density of nuclide $i$ in the material, $\eta$ is the total number density of the material, $\sigma_i^{(\alpha, \text{x}n)}(E)$ is the neutron production cross section for nuclide $i$ (including all relevant channels), and $\varepsilon(E) \doteq -\frac{1}{\eta}\frac{\mathrm{d}E}{\mathrm{d}x}$ is the (per-atom) stopping power of the material (which may include many nuclides in different concentrations).
+where $\eta_i$ is the number density of atoms of type $i$ in the material, $\eta$ is the total number density of all atoms in the material, $\sigma_i^{(\alpha, \text{x}n)}(E)$ is the neutron production cross section for nuclide $i$ (including all relevant channels), and $\varepsilon(E) \doteq -\frac{1}{\eta}\frac{\mathrm{d}E}{\mathrm{d}x}$ is the (per-atom) stopping power of the material (which may include many nuclides in different concentrations).
 In ALPHANSO, the integral \cref{eq:Yi} is computed via trapezoidal integration.
 For materials composed of $J$ elemental constituents, the stopping power $\varepsilon(E)$ of the material is computed via the Bragg-Kleeman \cite{bragg__1905} relationship (\cref{eq:bk})

 where the total number density $\eta = \sum_{j=1}^J \eta_j$.

 \Cref{eq:Yi} results from integrating the reaction probability along the slowing-down path and changing variables from path length to energy via $\mathrm{d}x = -\frac{\eta}{\varepsilon(E)}\,\mathrm{d}E$. \Cref{eq:YE} gives the total yield as a sum over all target nuclides present: